SAP/cloud-mta-build-tool/mta/README.md

 ![GitHub license](https://img.shields.io/badge/license-Apache_2.0-blue.svg)

-<b>Disclaimer</b>: The MTA explorer services is under heavy development and is currently in a `pre-alpha stage`.
+<b>Disclaimer</b>: The MTA explorer services is under heavy development and is currently in a `pre-alpha`.
                    Some functionality is still missing and the APIs are subject to change, use at your own risk.

 # MTA Explorer Services